Lectionary Bible Studies and Sermons

 Evangelizing Baby Boomers

-Lydia is very like the upper middle-class members of Western society - the social justice crew.
-They are the cognitive thinkers of our society, baby boomers, modernists.
-They read widely and were brought up watching TV.
-This group was once greatly influenced by the gospel in Western society, but today they rarely come to church and view organized religion as an anachronism.
-For organized religion they are the lost generation, and there is little evidence that their children, Generation X, will return to the church.
+Lydia, this self-motivated, hands-on business woman, was very like the middle-class baby boomers of Western society, a group once greatly influenced by the gospel, but today rarely found in church, viewing organized religion as an anachronism.
+For the Christian church they are the lost generation, and there is little evidence that their children, Generation X, or Y, will ever set foot in a church.

 In the 80's, when the baby boomers were coming into their own, organized religion had retreated from the real world and internalized religious experience.
 Baby boomers are modernists, they are focused on objective concerns rather than inner tranquility.
-The drug of the 80's was Cocaine not LSD.
-By the time the church caught up in the 90's, baby boomers had all but severed their links with organized religion.
+The drug of the 80's was Cocaine, not LSD.
+By the time the church caught up in the 90's, baby boomers had all but severed their links with the church.

 The objective concerns of baby boomers are easy enough to identify:

 i] Family.
-Marriage stability and permanency were expressed in delayed formal marriage, although as we moved through the 90's, marriage breakdown became endemic.
+Marriage stability and permanency was expressed in formal marriage, although as we move through the 10's, marriage breakdown has became endemic.
 For their children, education was paramount.
 This is evidenced in the growth of privately funded schools.

 ii] Morality.
 Although initially socialist, egalitarian, the trend for baby boomers is toward a conservative, rather than radical morality.